shahrampk/shahrampk/README.md

 Here are some ideas to get you started:
 -->

-🌱 I’m currently learning: Deepening my JavaScript skills and learning SASS + React.
+🌱 I’m currently learning: Deepening my JavaScript skills and learning React.

-🔭 I’m currently working on: Profile Explorer & Forkify – a frontend-only app using async JavaScript and API.

 👯 I’m looking to collaborate on: Web development projects, especially those using JavaScript, Tailwind CSS, SASS ,CSS3 Html5.